jessebwr/yahtzee/doc/readme.txt

 tournament, players, matches, and timeout information.
 We also use records a lot, which are glorified tuples but are also similar to structs in C.
+Please use the yahtzee_player1.erl module when trying out our player AI, because player2 is a very poor player.
+Also, you'll not that at the end of the tournaments our players print out

+"Got a message...
+Derp?"

+This comes from the end_tournament message which our players are not required to take care of, so it gets caught by our catch-all case.